xR4YM0ND/Aged/Known_Bugs.md

 - Shield Cooldown compatible with the mod Guarding ? - Needs testing

 ### TieredZ
-- Items (Swords/Axes/..) that are placed in item frames on generation (BetterDungeons / BetterDesertTemples / ..) are vanilla , they dont have tiers <span style="color:#FFCCCB"> - Done </span>
+- Items (Swords/Axes/..) that are placed in item frames on generation (BetterDungeons / BetterDesertTemples / ..) are vanilla , they dont have tiers - Done
-- same for armor in armor stands on generation <span style="color:#FFCCCB"> - Done </span>
+- same for armor in armor stands on generation - Done

 ### SpoiledZ
 - \(Cooking folder) - Bowl use on Blocks - Stuffed Pumpkin Block from Farmer's Delight not spoiled